-Once you’ve ensured the intactness of the table top, you will have to wrap the glass carefully before it can be given to the recycling facility.
-To do this, if you still have the whole glass table top intact with the glass not removed, you might consider wrapping it completely without breaking the glass.
+Once you’ve ensured the intactness of the tabletop, you will have to wrap the glass carefully before it can be given to the recycling facility.
+To do this, if you still have the whole glass table top intact and the glass not removed, you might consider wrapping it entirely without breaking it.

-If the glass is removed from the table top, you can wrap it in cardboard and use bubble wrap on top to be sure that the glass does not break.
-You don’t want to either put yourself or the sanitation workers at risk by breaking the glass.
-Be extra careful when you are wrapping up the glass and be sure to wear gloves to ensure your protection.
+If the glass is removed from the tabletop, you can wrap it in cardboard and use bubble wrap on top to ensure it does not break.
+You don’t want to put yourself or the sanitation workers at risk by breaking the glass.
+Be extra careful when you are wrapping up the glass, and be sure to wear gloves to ensure your protection.

 Step 4: Drive to the Recycling Facility or Get a Pickup Option

-Based on the interaction you had with the municipal authorities, you might be either prompted to drive and drop the glass at a recycling facility or a pickup can happen.
-If you are asked to drive and drop the glass table top, you will have to make sure that the wrapping of the glass is strong enough to hold the glass for the duration of your travel to drop at the recycling facility.
+Based on your interaction with the municipal authorities, you might be prompted to drive and drop the glass at a recycling facility, or a pickup can happen.
+If you are asked to drive and drop off the glass table top, you must ensure that the glass wrapping is strong enough to hold the glass for the duration of your travel to drop it at the recycling facility.

-If you get the option for pickup of your glass table top, be sure to add a label on top of the cardboard box used for packing to mark the item inside as glass.
-A simple “Glass for disposal” will be sufficient and sanitation workers will be able to handle the box carefully knowing that the item inside is glass being sent for disposal.
+If you can pick up your glass table top, add a label on top of the cardboard box used for packing to mark the item inside as glass.
+A simple “Glass for disposal” will be sufficient, and sanitation workers can handle the box carefully, knowing that the item inside is glass being sent for disposal.

 You will have to place your labeled box near the curbside recycle container with the labeled side facing outward so that it is easy for the pickup workers to spot your box and load it into the truck to be taken away for recycling.

-The glass table tops that are sent for recycling are separately recycled due to their different chemical composition and melting point.
+The glass table tops sent for recycling are separately recycled due to their different chemical composition and melting point.
 They are crushed and melted in a furnace at very high temperatures.

-After the process of melting, they are blown into containers, drawn into flat sheets, manufactured into fiber optics, or spun into fiberglass.
-The advantage of using glass is that it is 100% recyclable and you can get new glass items made that can be used until they can be recycled again.
+After melting, they are blown into containers, drawn into flat sheets, manufactured into fiber optics, or spun into fiberglass.
+The advantage of using glass is that it is 100% recyclable, and you can get new glass items that can be used until they can be recycled.

 Where to Recycle Glass Table Tops